Complex Regional Pain Syndrome

 Treatment is likely to be most effective when started early in the course of the illness.

-Treatment is usually done through the use of medication therapy, and sympathetic or other nerve blocks that will help relieve the pain of CRPS or cause the condition to go into remission.
+Treatment is usually done through the use of medication therapy, and sympathetic or other selective nerve root block procedure that will help relieve the pain of CRPS or cause the condition to go into remission.
 Spinal Cord Stimulation is an option for those refractory, sympathetic, or other nerve blocks.
-Stem cell therapy may also be appropriate for patients with CRPS.